saghaulor/opensezme/README.md

 opensezme
 =========

-A tiny Sinatra app to open and close my garage door via a wifi enabled microcontroller.
+A tiny nodejs app to open and close my garage door via a wifi enabled Beaglebone black microcontroller.